collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * The local folder will also contain another hidden folder named .git that contains the Git configurations.
 Git will track some details about the project here.
 * We can make changes to the code, then commit the changes so that Git will record the changes in version control history
 * We can push and pull the changes between the GitHub repo and our local development environment to keep them in sync
-* Meanwhile, other users can work on the code on their computer and pushir the changes back to GitHub
+* Meanwhile, other users can work on the code on their computer and push the changes back to GitHub
-* Ocasionally one of us will submit a request for ous changes to be merged into the GitHub repo we are working on.
+* Ocasionally one of us will submit a pull request for our changes to be merged into the GitHub repo we are working on.

 </td></tr>